 Kirby Quay is a picturesque spot where smuggling once thrived.
 The quay house was originally a granary.
 The little cottage was ‘Witch’s Cottage’ in Secret Water.

 At high tide the footpath is covered.
 I got there just in time.
-And inland section makes a loop or a shorter walk starter at Kirby-le-Soken.
+An inland section makes a loop or a shorter walk starting at Kirby-le-Soken.

 It is hard to believe that when writing No Boat Required I walked the mile from this slipway to Horsey Island which is just visible in the distance.
 The causeway wasn’t the driest (fishes were swimming in little pools) but it was an exciting walk across the mud.
 The island is private but unlike Osea I wasn’t thrown off.
 The full story of my visits to both islands and much about their history is included in No Boat Required.

 The routes from Beaumont Quay or Kirby-le-Soken are both variants of Walk Six in 50 Walks on the Essex Coast.